github-education-resources/GitHubGraduation-2021/_data/kmschr/kmschr.md

 ---
-Name: Kevin Schroeder
+name: Kevin Schroeder
-Institution: Colorado State University
+institution: Colorado State University
-Quote: We may be done with school but we will never stop having nightmares about missing exams
+quote: We may be done with school but we will never stop having nightmares about missing exams
 github_user: Kmschr
 ---